liad-rbi-org/raiffeisen-agentic-ai-training/README.md

 ## Folder Structure

-Under the `notebooks` folder, you will find the exercises notebooks that we will be using during the workshop.
+Under the `notebooks` folder, you will find the notebooks with the exercises that we will be using during the workshop.

-Under `data` are datasets that we will use, as well as images and pdfs for examples.
+Under `data` are the datasets that we will use, as well as the images and pdfs given as examples.